Arm

 Coverage

-Arm CEO Rene Haas projected that the company's future product strategy will significantly expand its total addressable market to $1 trillion by the end of the decade, suggesting a shift beyond its traditional intellectual property licensing model.
+Arm CEO Rene Haas, referencing the potential of artificial intelligence, teased new products expected to significantly expand the chip designer's total addressable market toward one trillion dollars by the end of the decade, signaling a move beyond traditional intellectual property licensing.

 The Arm-backed startup Positron claims its next-generation Asimov accelerators, utilizing lower-cost LPDDR5x memory instead of high-bandwidth memory, can effectively compete against offerings like Nvidia's Rubin GPUs.